-Plenty of studies conducted all over the world show that the agile approach is far more successful than traditional ones, leading to faster time-to-market, improved quality, and increased customer satisfaction.
+But what if it is not just a tendency?
+Plenty of studies conducted worldwide show that the Agile way of managing projects is far more successful than traditional project management, leading to faster time-to-market, first-mover advantage, a superior quality product, and increased customer satisfaction.

-There are many reasons why the Agile approach is right for your business.
+There are many reasons why the Agile development process and project management are right for your business.
 First, Agile is NOT a methodology; it is a mindset.
-It is a set of values and principles which can help you gain competitive advantages in the market you operate.
+It is a set of values and principles that can help you gain many advantages in your market.

 The Agile Manifesto contains four fundamental values: